hautonjt/data-pipeline/docs/pipeline.md

 # Checking Output

-If you check the Kafka UI at http://localhost:32000, you should be able to see messages in all the topics if you navigate to Topics on the left menu.
+If you check the Kafka UI at <a href="http://localhost:32000" target="_blank">http://localhost:32000</a>, you should be able to see messages in all the topics if you navigate to Topics on the left menu.
 Within each individual topic, you can view the messages within the topic by selecting the "Messages" tab.
 If you do not see messages, please ask for help.

 ---